Encore Enterprises

-Encore Enterprises, Inc. is a company that invests in real estate, including hotels, office buildings, and shopping centers in the United States of America.Encore operates out of its headquarters located in the Dallas-Fort Worth Metroplex.

 Encore Enterprises, Inc. is a privately held United States investment and real estate development company headquartered in the Dallas–Fort Worth metroplex.
-The firm was founded in 1999 and operates across multiple sectors, including commercial real estate, hospitality, healthcare, and private equity.
-As of 2025, it manages more than $1.6 billion in assets and has completed over 150 transactions with a total value exceeding $3.7 billion.
+The firm was founded in 1999 and operates across multiple sectors, including multifamily, hospitality, retail, office, gas stations, quick-service restaurants, healthcare, and private equity.
+As of 2025, it manages more than $1.6 billion in assets and has completed over 150 transactions with a total value exceeding $3.8 billion.

 Business divisions

 Encore Enterprises operates through several divisions, each focused on a specific sector of its investment and development portfolio: